Aider-AI/aider/docs/benchmarks.md

 This
 benchmark evaluates how effectively aider and GPT can translate a natural language coding request into executable code saved into files that pass unit tests.
-It's an end-to-end evaluation of not just GPT's coding ability, but also its capacity to *edit existing code* and *format those code edits* so that aider can save the edits to the local source files.
+It provides an end-to-end evaluation of not just
+GPT's coding ability, but also its capacity to *edit existing code* and *format those code edits* so that aider can save the edits to the local source files.

-I ran this code editing benchmark on all the ChatGPT models except `gpt-4-32k`, using a variety of edit formats.
+I ran the benchmark
+on all the ChatGPT models (except `gpt-4-32k`), using a variety of edit formats.
-The results were quite interesting:
+The results were interesting:

   - Asking GPT to return an updated copy of the whole file in a standard markdown fenced code block proved to be the most reliable and effective edit format across all GPT-3.5 and GPT-4 models.
 The results for this `whole` edit format are shown in solid blue in the graph.
   - Using the new functions API for edits performed worse than the above whole file method, for all the models.
 GPT-3.5 especially produced inferior code and frequently mangled this output format.
 This was surprising, as the functions API was introduced to enhance the reliability of structured outputs.
 The results for these `...-func` edit methods are shown as patterned bars in the graph (both green and blue).